Malaysia Travel Guide: Tips for the Ultimate Itinerary Malaysia Travel Guide: Tips for the Ultimate Itinerary

 Safety in Malaysia

-Malaysia is a safe country to travel in.
+Malaysia is a safe country to travel to.
 Crime is low, as is the number of pickpockets, and you should feel safe to roam around and walk freely.
 The people are friendly and will help you as much as they can.

 Looking for more travel information?
 Plan a chat with us for personalised travel advice or get an answer from the Salt in our Hair Travel Community on Facebook.